sarsamurmu/reboost/README.md

 up correctly, it will work on browsers without the need for bundling.
 Here, Reboost does that for you - the serving part.
 So you can develop your app faster.

+**NOTE:**
-**NOTE:** Reboost only serves your scripts while developing, for production you've to bundle up your files by yourself using bundlers like Webpack, Rollup, etc.
+1. Reboost only serves your scripts while developing, for production you've to bundle up your files by yourself using bundlers like Webpack, Rollup, etc.
+2. For now, only ES modules are supported.

 ## Quickstart
 First, install it using npm as devDependency